 The Boards received and considered information concerning the profitability of Funds Management, as well as the profitability of both WFAM and Wells Fargo & Co. ("Wells Fargo") from providing services to the fund family as a whole.
-The Boards noted that the Sub-Adviser's profitability information with respect to providing services to the Master Portfolio and other funds in the family was subsumed in the WFAM and Wells Fargo profitability analysis.

 Funds Management reported on the methodologies and estimates used in calculating profitability, including a description of the methodology used to allocate certain expenses.
 Among other things, the Boards noted that the levels of profitability reported on a fund-by-fund basis varied widely, depending on factors such as the size, type and age of fund.
+The Boards did not consider profitability with respect to the Sub-Adviser, as the sub-advisory fees paid to the Sub-Adviser had been negotiated by Funds Management on an arm's-length basis.